zschutzman/zschutzman.github.io/_posts/2017-05-25-graphs-pac-learn.md

     A result from Hadi's and my research project for Computational Learning Theory, and an excuse to practice $\rm\LaTeX$ for the website.
 ---

 This semester I took a course on Computational Learning Theory, which deals with the statistical and computational underpinnings of machine learning.
-As part of our final project, Hadi Elzayn and I proved that graphs are Probabily-Approximately Correct (PAC)-learnable from labeled supergraph/subgraph examples in polynomial sample complexity.
+As part of our final project, Hadi Elzayn and I proved that graphs are Probably-Approximately Correct (PAC)-learnable from labeled supergraph/subgraph examples in polynomial sample complexity.
 Here's a presentation of that proof as well as a fun little way of trying out $\TeX$ on the blog.

 ----